Nele82/OL-Basement/README.md

   through the 'sendEmail' function
 - Access in React.js: Called directly inside the 'sendEmail' function with 'REACT_APP_' prefix for security reasons - no npm package needed
 - Setup: Check out the guide at 'https://www.emailjs.com/docs/tutorial/overview/'
+#### 'REACT_APP_HTTP_DEPLOY' (TO BE IGNORED FOR THE DEV ENVIRONMENT)
+- Location: '/frontend/.env' (front-end root folder)
+- Usage: Used in 'HTTPSlice.js' module/file as well as in the 'deployServer' constant ('useDelete.js' custom hook) through the 'process.env' global object
+  (process.env.REACT_APP_HTTP_DEPLOY) in order to set the http address for the back-end server in production.
+NOTE: This is for production only!!!
+In development, you would normally run both front-end and back-end server from 'http://localhost:PORT_NUMBER' addresses
+- Access in React.js: Called directly inside the 'HTTPSlice.js' Redux slice and the 'useDelete.js' custom hook with 'REACT_APP_' prefix for security reasons - no npm package needed
+- Setup: Assign http/https address once it's provided by the back-end server hosting provider of your choice

 NOTE: All above variables in their respective .env files may be renamed, but then they also need to be renamed in their respective usage locations.
 Keep in mind that the one used in the frontend part of the application (React.js) always needs to have the prefix 'REACT_APP_' (e.g. REACT_APP_VARIABLE_NAME).